Where to Buy

 GBM Assessment (Score: 6.5/10)

-Awarded the Nobel Prize in Literature in 1989, Camilo José Cela pioneered the Spanish literary movement known as tremendismo, which depicted life with unflinching brutality and dark realism.
-The Family of Pascual Duarte portrays the savage cycles of violence in rural Spain, while The Hive offers a fragmented, panoramic portrait of post-war Madrid's desperate underclass.
+Awarded the Nobel Prize in Literature in 1989, Camilo José Cela pioneered the Spanish literary movement known as tremendismo, which depicted life with unsentimental brutality and dark realism.
+The Family of Pascual Duarte portrays the savage cycles of violence in rural Spain, while The Hive offers a fragmented, wide-ranging portrait of post-war Madrid's desperate underclass.
 Together these novels capture the harshness of life under Franco's regime with visceral power.

-Written during the early years of Franco's Spain, Cela's fiction confronted the repression and poverty of the dictatorship through a style of extreme realism that shocked contemporary readers.
+The work was begun during the early years of Franco's Spain, Cela's fiction confronted the repression and poverty of the dictatorship through a style of extreme realism that shocked contemporary readers.
 The tremendismo movement he spearheaded broke sharply with the genteel traditions of Spanish fiction, insisting on portraying the raw, often violent realities of Spanish society.

 Awards & Adaptations